 Also in the 1940s, H.W.
 Gray commissioned several late works of Arnold Schoenberg.
 H.W.
 Gray includes music by leading composers such as Howard Helvey, Rene Clausen, Virgil Thomson, Harold Friedell, Jane Marshall, Healey Willan, Daniel Gawthrop, Eleanor Daley, Ryan Murphy, and more.
 Classical and contemporary compositions that have become standards in choral literature are also found in the HWG catalog, such as Puccini’s Messa Di Gloria, Penderecki’s Stabat Mater, and modern choral classics including Draw Us in the Spirit’s Tether (Harold Friedell/Percy Dearmer), My Shepherd Will Supply My Need (Virgil Thomson), Awake My Heart (Jane Marshall) and more.
 The H.W.
 Gray organ catalog contains a wealth of gems, written by beloved composers/arrangers such as E. Power Biggs, Theron Kirk, Austin Lovelace, Hal Hopson, Gilbert Martin, and many more.

 Alfred Music Acquires Warner Brothers Publications

 In 2005, Alfred Music acquired the Warner Bros.
 Publications catalog, which included the H.W.
-Gray, Good Life Productions, Gordon V. Thompson, and other publishing catalogs.
+Gray, Good Life Publications, Gordon V. Thompson, and other publishing catalogs.
 This was a significant development for the future Jubilate Music Group (although Jubilate Music and Jubilate Music Group were still several years away from being established) since the H.W.
 Gray, Good Life, and Thompson catalogs would eventually become a part of Jubilate Music Group.

 The Sale and New Beginnings